westmuse/program-committee/content/proposals/WMA2019_SP30_Craig.md

-  1. Be introduced to established leadership and organizational models and be able to connect with at least one for further investigation _ _Bolman and Deal's **Four Frames** from the classic leadership text **Reframing Organizations**, first published 25 years ago and now in its 6th edition.
+  1. Be introduced to established leadership and organizational models and be able to connect with at least one for further investigation: Bolman and Deal's **Four Frames** from the classic leadership text **Reframing Organizations**, first published 25 years ago and now in its 6th edition.
 Influencer model and the sources of influence from **Influencer: The New Science of Leading Change**, 2013.  **Creating Magic**,  Others or substitutes to be determined with further consultation with the panel and recommendations from WMA

   2. Be inspired to take time and care in how changes are proposed and implemented at their museums _ Instead of complaining about